Connect with others who understand.

 Talk With Others Who Understand

-Are you living with multiple sclerosis and experiencing fatigue?
-Have you had your fatigue levels measured by a health care provider?
+Have you ever taken one of these assessments of fatigue tools?
+What is the impact of fatigue on your life with MS?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.